ex4722/ctf-writeups/battelle/holy_grail/README.md

 LD_PRELOAD=/lib32/libgrail.so ./bin
 ```

 Grabbing the ld file and looking through the functions we see the holy grail.
-We could either call this function my leaking ld but I really like this leakless exploit.
-We can just get a shell and then do `echo DONE>./log; exit` to fake this functin.
+We could either call this function my leaking ld but I want to keep this a leakless exploit.
+We can just get a shell and then do `echo DONE>./log; exit` to fake this function.

 ```
 int32_t holy_grail() __noreturn